QuineDot/rust-learning/src/st-references.md

 The technical term is "covariant (in the lifetime)" but a practical mental model is "the (outer) lifetime of references can shrink".

-The property holds values whose type is a reference, but it doesn't always hold for other types.
+The property holds for values whose type is a reference, but it doesn't always hold for other types.
 For example, we'll soon see that this property doesn't always hold for the lifetime of a reference nested within another reference.
 When the property doesn't hold, it's usually due to *invariance*.